Apipost-Team/multithread-superagent/README.md

 ## Usage

-Here is an example of using the `RequestManager` to perform multiple HTTP requests with real-time progress feedback.
+Here is an example of using the `multithread-superagent` to perform multiple HTTP requests with real-time progress feedback.

 ### Example

 1. **Prepare request configurations**: Define the URLs, methods, headers, and bodies for your requests.
-2. **Initialize the `RequestManager`**: Create an instance of the library and define the maximum number of concurrent workers.
+2. **Initialize the `multithread-superagent`**: Create an instance of the library and define the maximum number of concurrent workers.
 3. **Listen for events**: Use event listeners for progress updates (`progress`), individual results (`result`), and when all requests are completed (`finished`).

 ```javascript